showermat/squashserve/README.md

   - Wikipedia provides periodic **database dumps** for download at <https://dumps.wikimedia.org/enwiki/>.
 This is a quick way to get an internally consistent dump of all the articles, and it's updated often.
 Unfortunately, the dump is wikitext, not HTML, and the conversion process is not trivial.
 I played around with [Parsoid](https://www.mediawiki.org/wiki/Parsoid), but found that for things like templates the parser was making many requests to the Wikipedia server and was taking many seconds to convert each page.
 Parsoid is meant for rendering documents from one's own MediaWiki installation, and I judged that asking anyone who wanted to make their own archive to set up a server and load Wikipedia onto it would be going too far.
 Other wikitext parsers I tried did not have full support for Wikipedia's format, so the results were very poor.
 Additionally, all article images would need to be downloaded separately.
 There may be a way to make parsing a workable solution, but I gave up there.

-    The database dump pages on Wikimedia offer tantalizing links for static HTML dumps and image archives, but these have not been updated in ages, and I assume that I will never be able to count on their revival.
+    The database dump pages on Wikimedia offer tantalizing links to static HTML dumps and image archives, but these have not been updated in ages, and I assume that I will never be able to count on their revival.

   - Extraction from **ZIM files**.
 The guys over at OpenZIM go to all the hard work of archiving Wikipedia to a file for us already, so why can't I just dump the ZIM file and re-archive it as ZSR?
 This is actually how I got my first semi-complete Wikipedia archive.
 There are a few drawbacks: releases of new archives are rare, a significant number of pages were missing or poorly rendered in the May 2016 edition, and all of the files have to be renamed so that they are actually where the internal links are pointing.
 This approach also has a lot of potential because of its ease and relative speed, but these drawbacks, coupled with the dependence on OpenZIM, prompted me to put it aside for the time being.

   - MediaWiki's new **[public API](https://en.wikipedia.org/api/rest_v1/)** gives the user the ability to iterate over article titles and dump their content.
 I wrote a Python script that would do just that, converting links to be suitable for local viewing and fetching images as well.
 It achieves a fairly good rate on my Internet connection, downloading all articles in about three weeks.
 It has the additional benefit that it gives the downloader very precise control over the downloading and conversion process.
 Unfortunately, the archive is not totally self-consistent, as a lot can change during the three weeks of downloading, and some pages fail to download for various reasons.
 Additionally, some small cases are not handled correctly for image retrieval and link conversion, so until those are worked out, the resulting archive will not be perfect.
 This is the strategy I am currently pursuing, with the resulting ZSR archive described above.
 I plan to continue refining this approach, although I will also keep trying the other approaches listed here in case one shows more merit.

-    If you want to download your own copy of Wikipedia with this script, it should be as easy as running `accessories/wikipedia.py` and waiting for the download to finish, then running `mkvol` on the resulting `wikipedia` folder.
+    If you want to download your own copy of Wikipedia with this script, it should be as easy as running `accessories/wikimedia.py wikipedia` and waiting for the download to finish, then running `mkvol` on the resulting `wikipedia` folder.
 The script creates the `_meta` directory for you, so it's all ready to be archived.
 To be on the safe side, any computer you use for this should have, say, 500 GB free hard disk space and 16 GB RAM.

 ## Accessory Tools

 ### Wikidump

-While this project is more concerned with converting file trees to browsable archives than with creating the file trees in the first place, it does include a utility for copying Wikimedia sites (with plans to eventually support Wikia) to local storage.
+While this project is more concerned with converting file trees to browsable archives than with creating the file trees in the first place, it does include a utility for copying Mediawiki sites (with the possibility of eventually supporting Wikia) to local storage.
 It's only been tested on a couple of sites, so it's quite likely that it will do stupid things when applied to wikis that aren't similar enough to my test sites.
 If it gives you problems on a certain site, please let me know and I'll look into fixing it.

 Usage is as follows: